fmhy/edit/DownloadPiracyGuide.md

 # ► Download Directories

-* **WARNING** - Some Open Directories grab IP's, so it's recommended to use a VPN or Tor when accessing them.
+* **Note** - Some Open Directories grab IP's, so use a VPN or Tor when accessing them.

 ***